-Consider the coaching objectives in the following examples.
+To answer that question, consider the difference in coaching objectives in the following examples:

-Coaching for development: A successful leader is stepping-up into a new role.
-In the context of their transition, the talent leader identifies needs for development related to strategic thinking, executive presence, and boundary spanning.
-A coach is identified to support this leader addressing the development needs during a 6-month journey.
+- Coaching for development: A successful leader is stepping up into a new role.
+In the context of their transition, the HR or Talent leader identifies needs for development for this executive related to strategic thinking, executive presence, and boundary spanning.
+The coach’s objective in this engagement is to support this leader; the executive will receive executive coaching for the identified development needs during a 6-month journey.

-Here are 3 differences between coaching for change and coaching for development to consider:
+There are 3 main differences between coaching for change and coaching for development to consider:

-By keeping these 3 differences in mind, you can make sure that your coaching efforts will be more successful.
+By keeping these 3 differences in mind, you can make sure that whether coaching for change or coaching for development, your organization’s coaching efforts will be more successful.